 The SVS SoundPath Tri-Band Wireless Adapter is the first wireless adapter I’ve reviewed that has not only excellent range, but also decent frequency response and a high enough digitization at 48kHz/16-bit, k just higher- than CD quality.
 Sonically, the Tri-Band Adapter was very good, but not completely transparent.
 When used as subwoofer connection, I did not notice any reduction in fidelity, but when I used it to connect a DAC from a different room, there was a slight hiss when I got my ears within a couple of inches of the tweeters.
 If you have a high-gain audio system with high-sensitivity speakers, the added noise may be noticeable, but with medium- and low-sensitivity loudspeakers you may not notice any difference.

-The SVS TriBand Wireless adapter does exactly what it is supposed to do: transmit your music wirelessly to your subwoofer or a pair of active monitors in a location removed from your source device(s) or sound system.
+The SVS TriBand Wireless adapter (buy at Amazon) does exactly what it is supposed to do: transmit your music wirelessly to your subwoofer or a pair of active monitors in a location removed from your source device(s) or sound system.
 Since it is a digital device, I have little doubt that will eventually be superseded by an even more high-definition transmitter/receiver combination that can support high-resolution digital without any down-sampling.
 But for the foreseeable future, the SVS Tri-Band Wireless adapter will successfully solve your connection problems when a hard wire isn’t an option.